MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 ## Define time-variable fares along with zone based fares

 In New York's MTA Metro-North railroad network, fares vary based on both the time of the day of the trip, as well as the trip’s origin and destination areas.
-The following example illustrates the fare rules applicable to a trip from Grand Central Station to Poughkeepsie (NY, USA).
+The following example illustrates the fare rules applicable to a trip from Grand Central Station to Cold Spring (NY, USA).

 This example is based on a <a href="https://docs.google.com/spreadsheets/d/1-cD-R2OH5xAQAbNWNlrXD7WOw594lVdW-bomuLo6bI8/edit?usp=sharing" target="_blank">dataset</a> produced by <a href="https://www.itoworld.com/" target="_blank">ITO World</a>, featuring a trip that uses ten stops distributed in six different areas.